saarthaksangam/recipe_blog_generator/readme.md

 ## 🧪 Notes

-- The script treats `recipe_blog_generator` as the project root
+- The script treats `recipe_blog_generator` as the root
-- Blog posts are generated via GPT-4.1
+- Blog posts are written using GPT-4.1
-- Duplicate outputs are skipped unless deleted manually
+- Already-generated posts are skipped unless deleted

 ---